KFFS-CD

-KFFS-CD (channel 36) is a low-power, Class A television station in Fayetteville, Arkansas, United States, affiliated with the digital multicast network Court TV.
+KFFS-CD (channel 36) is a low-power, Class A television station in Fayetteville, Arkansas, United States, affiliated with the digital multicast network Cozi TV.
 It is owned by Pinnacle Media alongside Bentonville–licensed Univision affiliate KWNL-CD (channel 14).
 The two stations share studios on North College Avenue in Fayetteville; KFFS-CD's transmitter is located on South 56th Street in Springdale.

-KQRY-LD (channel 36) in Fort Smith is a translator of KFFS-CD; this station's transmitter is located near Winslow, Arkansas.
+KFDF-LD (channel 36) in Lowell is a translator of KFFS-CD, serving the Fort Smith area; this station's transmitter is located near Winslow, Arkansas.